volution/kawipiko/documentation/readme.rst

     The path to the input folder that is the root of the website.

 ``--archive``
-    The path to the output CDB file that will contain the archived website.
+    The path to the output CDB file that contains the archived website.

 ``--compress``
     Each individual file (and consequently of the corresponding HTTP response body) is compressed with either ``gzip`` or Brotli_;  by default (or alternatively ``identity``) no compression is used.